 The ten bowling competitions for the 2014 Glasgow Commonwealth Games at Kelvingrove Lawn Bowls Centre concluded successfully with the speed of the greens on the final day running at a very pleasing 13.4 metres.

-Dave Gibson, Fairways Sportsgrounds' contracts director, said: 'We are genuinely delighted that the greens were running fast and true throughout the whole competition and for the ten days of practice before competition proper began.
-We have had a lot of lovely comments from the players and officials of many of the Commonwealth nations involved.'
+Dave Gibson, Fairways Sportsgrounds' contracts director, said: 'We were genuinely delighted the greens ran fast and true throughout the ten practice days and competitions.
+We had a lot of lovely comments from the players and officials of the Commonwealth nations involved.'

 Specialist greenkeeper, Craig Collins was joined by a small support team of colleagues on site for the last month.
 Fortunately there were no disruptions to play in the nine days of competition which included two events for bowlers who were visually impaired or had a physical disability.